wandak3/selfbot_myuu_discord/README.md

 ## How to access to the bot

-1. Create a new Discord account (recommended)
+1. Create a brand new Discord account (recommended).
 2. Send your new created username and password acccount in step 1 to my Discord account: **andita#5182** so I can added the account to the system.
 3. I will contact you again for a full tutorial of the bot with **10 minutes of trying it for free.**